karltunmoreno/Outer-Commerce/README.md

-THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
+THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database What was done
+Created app in Java script using express and mysql2 to build the backend for the frontend engineer to complete the full site. future development will include a swagger UI for quick REST api access.(See swagger branch for progress)

+App build in:

+JavaScript
+App runtime Frameworks and helpers:

+Node.js

+Express.js

+MySQL

+Instalation
+Clone or Fork the Repo to your computer.
+Install NODEjs.
+Use NPM to install dependencies: "dotenv": "^16.0.0", "express": "^4.17.3", "mysql2": "^2.3.3", "sequelize": "^6.17.0